-• The fiscal year goes from July 1 to June 30.
+- The fiscal year goes from July 1 to June 30.
 Review the regular events that take place each year that involve money, starting in July.
 You will be in the middle of collecting dues, but there will probably be other events as well.
 These events might be a fundraiser that happens yearly, or a yearly holiday luncheon.
-Consider how the treasurer is involved and consult with the chairman of the event if there is one.
+Consider how the finance officer is involved and consult with the chairman of the event if there is one. - Your branch will have a certain time when the budget is prepared for the next year.
+Be ready for this. - You will need to be involved in collecting dues for next year.
+This used to be done in April for the year beginning in July, but now it is - changing to an all-year program.